wpumacay/loco/STATUS.md

   time to the headless renderer, as it will become a must once fellow researchers start using it with camera sensors.

+**16-dec-2019**

+* The functionality for single-body objects is working in all branches (MuJoCo, DART, Bullet and RaiSim).
+I haven't updated the docs yet as I'm currently working on Compound-bodies as well (to create more complex structures like doors, etc.), and I'd like to have at least that working on MuJoCo as a proof of concept (sorry for that, I should have started working on that on a separate branch).
+Single-bodies support both primitives like spheres, boxes, etc., meshes, and also height fields (so we can in principle start building some nice terrain using these).
+There's still some support that I have to make sure is exposed in all backends, like collision groups, changing collider sizes at runtime, etc..
+I'll keep posting in the next couple of weeks.
+* Note that Compound-bodies are different from Kinematic trees, as the later is the abstraction that will be used for agent in the environment (will have actuators, sensors, and more functionality).
+Currently there's a proof of concept working on MuJoCo based on an old API that I designed, but I'll reimplement all that from scratch to make sure everything works correctly and makes sense in all backends.
+* Just to clarify, the **demo** that's currently working **shows the proof of concept for a single backend (MuJoCo)**.
+Some of the functionality is not standard yet, as I'm currently changing the API a lot to expose common functionality to all backends.
+  The timeline for the next month includes finish full support for single bodies, compounds, and kinematic trees (agents) working in all backends, so the demo should then work in all backends as in the gif shown in the readme.
+* Finally, if you'd like to have a feature implemented, just let me know as I'm currently designing most of the core functionality and the API, so perhaps I could accommodate this into the current timeline I have.
+Just send me an email to wpumacay@gmail.com, I'd be happy to discuss your requirements.